 Summer is bearing down on us and it’s time to start getting everything in order for entertaining and of course winding up tax season.
 Let’s work our way through the office (or at least the office area), the bedroom, bathroom, and end up outdoors to polish up the living space we will likely be spending a lot of time in for the next several months.
 This is my favorite time of year and updating and cleaning will make downtime much more enjoyable.
+Check out our full cleaning and organizing 365 challenge.

 Take it one small task at a time throughout the year with our series and you can tackle it all easily!
 We want to help you clean and organize your home the way that works best for you!